Dead sea lions are washing up on Puget Sound shores — with bullet holes

 Since September, 13 California sea lions have been reported, with six confirmed to have been shot, according to Seal Sitters, a volunteer group that responds to reports of stranded or dead marine mammals

 On the afternoon of Nov.
-14, Randie Stone came across the bullet-pierced carcass of a California sea lion that washed up along Alki Beach.
+14, Randie Stone came across the bullet-pierced carcass of a California sea lion that washed up along the beach.
 In 38 years of living by the West Seattle shore, Stone has thrilled to the sights and sounds of these marine mammals, and she was saddened and angered by this encounter.

-The next morning, just across the way from her beach house, people gathered around the body of another dead sea lion.
+The next morning, just across the way from her Alki Beach house, people gathered around the body of another dead sea lion.
 “Honestly, I just could not go to look after what I had seen the day before, ” Stone said.
 “To me, this is such a heinous act.”

 These two carcasses are part of a larger body count of California sea lions slain — in violation of federal law — by humans this fall in Puget Sound.